Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ### Goals
 * Abstract platform layer for swing, openGL, maybe vulkan
-* Use binary file to store data, create an inspector tool for it
 * Some sort of tool to create paths for enemies

-### Binary file inspector
-* Store/Create a format for which we try to parse the given file